cnzau/cdm_server/README.md

 - /reports
 - /reports/category?l_id=''&month=''

-Categories passed as parameters can only be 'ndp', 'kdp', 'nhp' or 'khp'.
+Categories passed as parameters can only be 'ndp', 'kdp', 'nhp' or 'khp' or 'hdp'.

+`ndp` - New Diabetic Patient
+`kdp` - Known Diabetic Patient
+`nhp` - New Hypertensive Patient
+`khp` - Known Hypertensive Patient
+`hdp` - Hypertensive and Diabetic Patients

 Location Id is passed as querry parameter